97-year-old former Nazi camp secretary found guilty of complicity in over 10,000 murders

 According to the court's criminal chamber, Irmgard Furchner worked as a civilian typist in the commandant's office at the Stutthof concentration camp near the town of Gdańsk, in Nazi-occupied Poland, from June 1943 to April 1945.
 She was convicted of assisting those in charge of the camp with the systematic killing of thousands of inmates.

-During World War II, the Nazis imprisoned more than a 100,000 mainly Jews in deplorable conditions at the Stutthof camp.
+During World War II, the Nazis imprisoned more than 100,000, mainly Jews, in deplorable conditions at the Stutthof camp.
 Around 65,000 people died there, according to historians.

 The camp was notorious for its deliberate lack of care for the prisoners, and while most people who perished did so from disease, debilitation or mistreatment, there was also a gas chamber and a neck-shooting facility.